iristfu/Twitter/README.md

 ## Notes

 Working with the Twitter API was quite challenging, especially in the beginning when my API key and secret were not working.
 It was also a learning curve to read the documentation and apply the correct request endpoints accordingly.
+Furthermore, I think I got a lot better at using autolayout thorugh this project.
+I now feel more comfortable getting a UI to look exactly the way I want it to and be compatible with multiple devices and orientations.

 ## Credits